 The principal risk the Syndicate faces under insurance contracts is that the actual claims and payments or the timing thereof, differ from expectations.
 This is influenced by the frequency of claims, severity of claims, and the development of long term claims liabilities.
 The objective of the Syndicate is to ensure that sufficient reserves are available to cover these liabilities.
-Management consider that this risk is heightened in the current inflationary environment.
+Management consider that this risk is heightened in the current inflationary environment, as well as the impact of climate change on the frequency and severity of natural catastrophes.